Amazon Redshift Connector Setup Guide

 - STS - Assume Role: Session Name

-- Provide the session name of the role to assume.
+- Required for STS authentication.
+Provide the session name of the role to assume.

 - Minimum length of 2, maximum length of 64.